Ruth-Imoni/CadetX-Heavy-Supplier-Warehouse-Analytics/week-03/README.md

 ## Key Deliverables

-1.
-2. CSV export with product details and last sales dates
-3. Power BI dashboard with interactive filters by branch and category
+1. Power BI dashboard with interactive filters by Producct ID
-4. Analysis findings and recommendations for the Operations team
+2. Analysis findings and recommendations for the Sales team

 ---